Intercarto: managing 50 urban planning projects with GanttPRO

-The Gantt chart is incredibly clear.
-The resource upload tool is simply amazing.
+“Your Gantt chart is incredibly visual.
+And the resource workload tool is simply outstanding.”

-How can we keep dozens of long-term projects under control, where overloading one specialist can slow down work for months?
-Intercarto has built a transparent planning system and learned to see risks in advance, relying on the capabilities of GanttPRO.
+How do you keep dozens of long-term projects under control when overloading just one specialist can slow work down for months?
+Interkarto built a transparent planning system with GanttPRO to spot risks in advance and manage resources more effectively.

 Company overview